PyDOS8/CLIPlusPlusPy/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability you can email me at: [eTmullall@outlook.com](mailto:eTmullall@outlook.com) From September - July I may respond a little late because I'm usually at school then.
+To report a security vulnerability you can email me at: [eTmullall@outlook.com](mailto:eTmullall@outlook.com) From September - June I may respond a little late because I'm usually at school then.
 School for me ends around 2:30pm I'll reply to you right away if I have the time to.